aishwaryaanaidu/sketch-recognition/README.md

 ![image](https://user-images.githubusercontent.com/38344621/146685367-8b8e96d3-d5cf-45a3-bbb7-bc5745c0c30d.png)

 The performance evaluation metrics show that the KNN algorithm has an accuracy rate of 77% for the considered dataset while SIFT has an accuracy of 51%.

+For a detailed explanation of the application please refer to the paper published(https://www.ijert.org/sketch-recognition-for-image-classification-and-retrieval).